July 10, 2025

 Q5.
 What were the playing conditions like at Lord’s?

-A5.
-The pitch was slow and dry, favoring disciplined bowling and patient batting.
-Play was briefly disrupted by swarms of ladybugs on the field.
+The pitch was slow and dry, assisting disciplined bowling and patient batting.

 Q6.
 How impactful was Nitish Kumar Reddy’s performance?